 - Developing strategies for change management to capitalize on opportunities to improve compliance while minimizing associated risks

 His recent arguments in the federal appellate courts involved such cutting-edge issues as the status of NCAA Division 1 student-athletes under the FLSA, the validity of DOL’s tip-pooling regulations, and the deference owed to DOL’s subregulatory guidance regarding tipped employees engaged in side work.

 A sought-after speaker at conferences nationwide, Mr. DeCamp has testified before Congress several times on a variety of wage and hour issues and has written numerous articles, white papers, and book chapters.
 His commentary has appeared extensively on NPR and in The Wall Street Journal, The Washington Post, The Guardian, Politico, Daily Labor Report, Employment Law360, and Employment Law Daily.

-Mr. DeCamp’s professional accolades include recognition by Chambers USA: America’s Leading Lawyers for Business; The Best Lawyers in America© in the field of Litigation – Labor and Employment; and The Legal 500 United States; as well as inclusion on the Washington DC Super Lawyers and Virginia Super Lawyers lists.
+Mr. DeCamp’s professional accolades include recognition by Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America©, and The Legal 500 United States, as well as inclusion on the Washington DC Super Lawyers and Virginia Super Lawyers lists.